-1 In the Report painter, select Rows>Filter from the menu bar.
+In the Report painter, select Rows>Filter from the menu bar.
+The Specify Filter dialog box displays:

 In the Specify Filter dialog box, enter a boolean expression that InfoMaker will test against each retrieved row.

 If the expression evaluates to true, the row is displayed.
 You can specify any valid expression in a filter.
 You can paste commonly used functions, names of columns, computed fields, retrieval arguments, and operators into the filter.